-AceLink consists of a seasoned team of drug development professionals, consultants, and advisors with a rich knowledge of glycolipid biology, kidney disease, and drug development.
-We collaborate with an experienced network of contract research organizations, academics, and key opinion leaders (KOLs).
-This model allows us to efficiently transform scientific discoveries into impactful new therapies.
+AceLink consists of a seasoned team of drug development professionals, consultants, and advisors with a rich knowledge of glycolipid biology, rare genetic diseases, and drug development.
+We collaborate with an extensive network of experienced contract research organizations, academics, and key opinion leaders.
+This business model allows us to efficiently transform scientific discoveries into impactful new therapies.

-AL00804 is a highly brain penetrant GCS inhibitor being developed for the treatment of neuropathic glycolipid storage diseases including Gaucher disease, GM2 gangliosidosis (Tay-Sach and Sandhoff disease), GM1 gangliosidosis, and possibly certain genetic forms of Parkinson’s disease.
+AL0804 is a highly brain penetrant GCS inhibitor being developed for the treatment of neuronopathic glycolipid storage diseases including Gaucher disease (Type II and III), GM2 gangliosidosis (Tay-Sachs and Sandhoff disease), GM1 gangliosidosis, and certain genetic forms of Parkinson’s disease.
+More on AL0804